 Also, join their list and see what services are pushed to you.

-Find what works for authority sites in your space, steal their product and also their affiliate promotion strategies.
+Find what works for authority sites in your space, ‘steal’ their product list and also their affiliate promotion strategies.

-Again, don’t be reinventing the wheel anytime soon:)
+Again, don’t try reinventing the wheel anytime soon 🙂

 #3- Use Email Marketing to Your Advantage